fabiangreffrath/woof/README.md

  * A bug in the translucency table caching has been fixed which would lead to garbled translucency effects for WAD files with custom PLAYPAL lumps.
  * Playback compatility with Vanilla Doom and Boom 2.02 demos has been vastly improved.
  * A crash when a Dehacked patch attempts to assign a non-existent code pointer has been fixed (since Woof!
 2.2.0).
+ * The "Ouch Face" and the "Picked up a Medikit that you really need" message are now shown as intended (since Woof!
+2.3.0).

 ## Support for more WAD files